 Ø Specialists: Only Level 10 athletes may qualify as a specialist to Regional Championships if he places in the top three on an individual event at the State Championships.
 He is required to pay the entire entry fee.

 Ø Elite level gymnasts are allowed to compete at Regional Championships at no charge.

-Ø Awards will be presented through 10 places for the individual age groups in each event and all around.
+Ø Awards will be separated by the Junior Olympic and Junior Elite divisions and will be presented 1-6 places for the single year ages groups in each event and 1-10 in all around.

 Ø If there are less than 6 individuals in a Level and Age group, individual event awards are not required and all gymnasts will receive an all around award.

 Ø All participating gymnasts in the Regional Championships will receive a commemorative Region III Medal.